scottmckendry/sunsetr/README.md

 ### Display doesn't change

-- Verify hyprsunset works independently: `hyprctl hyprsunset temperature 4000`
+- Verify hyprsunset works independently: `hyprctl hyprsunset temperature 4000` (hyprsunset has to be running)
 - Check configuration file syntax
-- Look for error messages in terminal output
+- Look for error messages in terminal output, follow their recommendations
+- Use `"wayland"` as your backend and set `start_hyprsunset = false` (even on Hyprland)

 ## 🪵 Changelog

 ### v0.4.0

-- **Multi-Compositor Support**: Added support for Sway, river, Wayfire, and other Wayland compositors
+- **Multi-Compositor Support**: Added support for nir, Sway, river, Wayfire, and other Wayland compositors
 - **Automatic Backend Detection**: Smart detection of compositor type with appropriate backend selection
 - **Universal Wayland Backend**: Complete implementation of wlr-gamma-control-unstable-v1 protocol
 - **Enhanced Configuration System**: New `backend` field with dual config path support